pearcej/complex/ThinkComplexity/_sources/Small World Graphs/The WS experiment.rst

-Now we are ready to replicate the WS experiment, which shows that for a range of values of p, a WS graph has high clustering like a regular graph and short path lengths like a random graph.
+Now we are ready to replicate the WS experiment, which shows that for a range of values of :math:`p`, a WS graph has high clustering like a regular graph and short path lengths like a random graph.

 I’ll start with ``run_one_graph``, which takes ``n``, ``k``, and ``p``; it generates a WS graph with the given parameters and computes the mean path length, ``mpl``, and clustering coefficient, ``cc``: